VNX Exchange (VNXLU) Market Capitalization Achieves $1.06 Million

-VNX Exchange (CURRENCY:VNXLU) traded up 10.9% against the dollar during the twenty-four hour period ending at 19:00 PM Eastern on September 14th.
-One VNX Exchange coin can now be purchased for approximately $0.0376 or 0.00000096 BTC on major exchanges.
-Over the last week, VNX Exchange has traded 9.3% lower against the dollar.
-VNX Exchange has a market capitalization of $1.06 million and $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.
+VNX Exchange (CURRENCY:VNXLU) traded up 10.9% against the dollar during the 24-hour period ending at 11:00 AM E.T. on September 18th.
+One VNX Exchange coin can currently be bought for $0.0376 or 0.00000096 BTC on major exchanges.
+In the last seven days, VNX Exchange has traded 9.3% lower against the dollar.
+VNX Exchange has a market cap of $1.06 million and approximately $707.00 worth of VNX Exchange was traded on exchanges in the last 24 hours.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.